Gardens

 Community Garden

-The Fort St. John Community Gardens, located at 9504 - 100 Avenue (behind the Church of the Resurrection), were created in 2010 in partnership with numerous community organizations, and are now run by NEAT - Northern Environmental Action Team.
-Today, the gardens explode with greenery, vegetables from the experienced green thumb to organizations and youngsters planting seeds.
+The Fort St. John Community Garden, located at 9504 - 100 Avenue (behind the Church of the Resurrection), was created in 2010 in partnership with numerous community organizations and is now run by the North Peace Horticultural Society.